Adetune/Sway-Update/README.md

 The ideal solution would be to create a dashboard that provides insights to propel Sway's second album to international stardom and transform him from a regional sensation into a globally recognised that includes:

 - Sway's fan base beyond specific regions
-- navigating the highly competitive music industry, and
+- Navigating the highly competitive music industry, and
-- evolving consumer preferences in music consumption
+- Evolving consumer preferences in music consumption

 This will help the marketing and advertisement department of SunMusic make informed decisions and to optimise the insight during campaigns.